Jeshii/DeathMarch/bylaws.md

 The bylaws are the official rules of the Death March.

-Any change to the bylaws must be voted upon and approved by a triumvirate of Officers.
+Any change to the bylaws must be voted upon and radified with high fives by a triumvirate of Officers.

 Term
 ====